tremho/MistLift/doc/Tips and Techiques.md

 import it within your function modules as `import {myExports} from './lib/MyLibModule` in each of the functions that uses it.

+##### IMPORTANT use of _lib_ local directory
+Be sure to use the `lib` symlink for your import statements, and never link directly to `../../../commonLib` or to any other directory outside of your `src` directory of your function.
+This has to do with the way the typescript compiler will construct the resulting object tree and may produce undesireable consequences on the packaged function.

 ### npm packages
 Your code can of course use any npm packages available.